angrybacon/doomsday-wiki/markdown/chapters/meandeck/brainstorm.md

 1. Cast Brainstorm and put back Oracle then your Cantrip on top.
 1. Cast LED and LP, cycle SW cracking LED for {U}{U}{U} and draw the Cantrip.
 1. Cast the Cantrip and arrange your library so that it is (EoA, Pnd, TO)
-1. Draw Edge, cycle Edge and draw Oracle.
+1. Draw Edge, cycle Edge, draw Ponder, cast Ponder and draw Oracle.
 1. Cast Oracle to win.

 The Cantrip in the above example can be any of Ponder, Preordain or Brainstorm.